 New 2022 Kia Sportage plug-in hybrid SUV: prices, specs and on-sale date

-This is also the first time Kia has launched a European-specific version of the Sportage.
+Not only is this the first time Kia has launched a Sportage PHEV, but this is also a European-specific version of the family SUV.
 It retains much of the international version’s styling and interior, but has a slightly shorter wheelbase and overall is more compact, making it better suited to European roads.

 New Kia Sportage powertrains

-It’s the first time that the Kia Sportage has been available with a plug-in hybrid powertrain, the system consisting of a 1.6-litre petrol engine, electric motor and a 13.8kWh lithium-ion battery that we first saw in its sister car, the Hyundai Tucson.
-Total power output is 261bhp but Kia has yet to announce electric driving range, fuel economy or emissions figures for the plug-in hybrid Sportage.
+The plug-in hybrid powertrain available in the new Sportage consists of a 1.6-litre petrol engine, electric motor and a 13.8kWh lithium-ion battery that we first saw in its sister car, the Hyundai Tucson.
+Total power output is 261bhp and 350Nm of torque, with Kia claiming an electric driving range of 43 miles in mixed conditions, or 48 miles if you stick to urban areas.

-For those who aren’t able to charge their car up regularly, the new Sportage is also available with a full-hybrid powertrain that uses a 227bhp 1.6-litre petrol hybrid coupled with a smaller 1.49kWh battery and electric motor.
-There’s a mild-hybrid petrol powertrain option as well but there are currently no plans for Kia to produce a fully-electric version of the new Sportage.
+For those who aren’t able to charge their car up regularly, the new Sportage is also available with a full-hybrid powertrain that uses a 227bhp 1.6-litre petrol engine coupled with a smaller 1.49kWh battery and electric motor.
+There’s a mild-hybrid petrol powertrain option as well, but there are currently no plans for Kia to produce a fully electric version of the new Sportage.